 Reserving resources with OAR: the basics

-To reserve one node (a full host with all its CPUs and cores) in interactive mode, run:
+To reserve only one core in interactive mode, run:

 As soon as a resource becomes available, you will be directly connected to the reserved resource with an interactive shell, as indicated by the shell prompt.

 To terminate your reservation and return to the frontend, simply exit this shell by typing

 To avoid anticipated termination of your jobs in case of errors (terminal closed by mistake), you can reserve and connect in 2 steps using the job id associated to your reservation.
 First, reserve a node, and ask it to sleep: